Children’s Enrichment Center

 • Share in the joys and benefits of the Christian community

-• Experience God’s love and forgiveness through teachers and the church as community of faith
+• Experience God’s love and forgiveness through teachers and the church as a community of faith.

-• Opportunities to experience the trust of their environment and teachers through boundaries set for them and know of God’s love for all of God’s creation, including people of different cultures, races and religions
+• Opportunities to experience trust of their environment and teachers through boundaries set for them and know of God’s love for all of God’s creation, including people of different cultures, races, and religions.

-• Opportunities to build ideas, feelings, and understands related to the Christian faith through bible stories, pictures, songs, bible verses, and play activities that uplift religious meanings
+• Opportunities to build ideas, feelings, and understandings related to the Christian faith through bible stories, pictures, songs, bible verses, and play activities that uplift religious meanings.

 Music Education Lessons: